code0monkey1/-Javascript-oop/README.md

 >Using this method, you can confirm if a particular object serves as the prototype of another object.

+#### Object.getPrototypeOf()

+>If the prototype of an object is unknown , then to get the prototype of an object , you use this function

 ---

 [See isPrototypeOf and getPrototypeOf in Action][4]